 Nappies may not be the most stylish objects on the planet, but good, practical design is still a consideration when your baby will be wearing them out and about.
 Popular brand Huggies achieved five stars for the look and style of their nappies, whilst Coles, ALDI, Snugglers and BabyLove finished with four.

 Ability to prevent leaks

-Canstar Blue commissions Colmar Brunton to regularly survey 2,500 Australian consumers across a range of categories to measure and track customer satisfaction.
-The outcomes reported are the results from shoppers within the survey group who have purchased and used disposable nappies in the last three months – in this case, 375 mums and dads.
+Canstar Blue commissions Colmar Brunton to survey 1,300 Australian consumers across a range of categories to measure and track customer satisfaction.
+The outcomes reported are the results from customers within the survey group who have purchased or used disposable nappies within the past 6 months – in this case, 999 Australians.

 Each brand must have received at least 30 responses in order to be included.
 Results are comparative and it should be noted that brands receiving three stars have still achieved a satisfaction measure of at least six out of 10.
 Not all brands available in the market have been compared in this survey.